vnvbadri/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/17-Create an Azure Policy.md

     | Storage account name | **storageaccountxxxx** |
     | Location | **(US) East US** |
     | | |

+    **Note**: Deployment ID can be obtained from the Lab Environment output page.

 3. Click **Review + create** and then click **Create**.